jjvanzon/JJs-Reference-Architecture/aspects.md

 Multi-Language / Translations / Culture
 ---------------------------------------

-For button texts and other labels in an application: see 'Resources' under 'Other Patterns'.
+For button texts and other labels in an application: see [Resource `strings`](patterns.md#resource-strings).
 That does not solve multi-lingual user data, for which multiple solutions are possible.

 `< TODO: Mention: Setting the thread culture rather than custom handling of the current culture.
 Also: prefer using the culture name as a key in the database directly, rather than a surrogate key. >`